Statistical Inference for High-Dimensional Matrix-Variate Factor Model: Introduction

 The rest of this paper is organized as follows.
 In Section \ref{sec:estimation}, we introduce estimation method for model \eqref{eqn:mfm}.
 We develop the asymptotic normality for the estimated loading matrices in Section \ref{sec:theory} and provide consistent estimators of the asymptotic variance-covariance matrices in Section \ref{sec:cov-est}.
 In Section \ref{sec:simulation}, we study the finite sample performance of our estimation via simulation.
 Section \ref{sec:application} provides empirical studies.
 Section \ref{sec:conclusion} concludes.
-All proofs and technique lemmas are relegated to the supplementary appendix (See Appendix \ref{sec:proof}).
+All proofs and technique lemmas are relegated to Appendix A and B in the supplemental materials.